Computing the Paschen curve for argon with speed-limited particle-in-cell simulation: Simulation Setup and Methodology

 \section{Simulation Setup and Methodology}

 We modelled an argon-filled parallel plate capacitor with one spatial dimension and three velocity dimensions.
 The electrodes were treated as particle-absorbing boundaries and the gap-distance was fixed at $d=1$~cm.
 We imposed a constant electric field $E=V/d$.
 The cell size $\Delta x$ was set to a quarter of the mean free path.
 The number of cells for each simulation is given in Table~\ref{tab:sims}.
 We ran both SLPIC and PIC simulations.
 The setup parameters for the SLPIC and PIC simulations were identical except for the timestep.
 For PIC, we used a timestep given by $\Delta t = \Delta x/v_{\rm max}$, where $v_{\rm max}=\sqrt{2eV/m_e}$ was the maximum electron speed.
 For SLPIC, we used a timestep given by $\Delta t = \Delta x/v_{0}$, where $v_{0}=v_{\rm max}\sqrt{m_e/m_{Ar}}$ was the electron speed limit imposed by $\beta(v_p)$ given in Eq.~(\ref{eq:betaAbrupt}).
+This $v_0$ was chosen because it provided the maximum speed up without affecting the ion motion.
 The large mass difference between electrons and argon ions resulted in the SLPIC timestep being 270 times larger than the PIC timestep.
 Therefore, the SLPIC simulations required 270 times fewer timesteps than PIC.
 The number of timesteps for each simulation is given in Table~\ref{tab:sims}.